ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_device_group.rst

 - Description: A comma separated list of device names or device groups to be added as members to the device group.

-  If Group Members are defined, and state="absent", only group members will be removed.
+  If Group Members are defined, and mode="delete", only group members will be removed.

-  If you want to delete a group itself, you must omit this parameter from the task in playbook
+  If you want to delete a group itself, you must omit this parameter from the task in playbook.

-  Otherwise module assumes